 The pressure cooker explosion occurred despite Instant Pot’s claim that its lid will “automatically lock to prevent opening the cooker” while it is pressurized.
 Mr. UIloa purchased his Instant Pot from Amazon.com, where the brand consistently ranks as the bestselling pressure cooker on the market.
 The Instant Pot manufacturer not only designed and sold a defective product, the Complaint alleges, but also “aggressively over-promoted and marketed its pressure cookers through television, social media, and other advertising outlets.”
 Johnson//Becker has represented more than 80 people injured by an exploding Instant Pot pressure cooker.

-Questions about an Instant Pot pressure cooker Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About an Instant Pot Pressure Cooker Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or a loved one has been injured by a defective Instant Pot, you may want to speak with the lawyers at Johnson//Becker.
 We are filing new pressure cooker lawsuits across the country, and you may be entitled to financial compensation for your defective pressure cooker injuries.